-The Autism Society of Texas serves all counties in Texas through free information and referrals, education, and state & national advocacy.
+We are funded through donations, and contributions are tax deductible and used to support programming for Autistic children, adults, and their loved ones.
+The Autism Society of Texas works to support individuals with Autism in Texas through free information and referrals, education, support and enrichment groups, and state & national advocacy.

-We provide community inclusion events, recreation, and support groups in areas we have a local chapter including El Paso, Austin, San Antonio, and Houston.
-To learn more about our services, please email us at firstname.lastname@example.org.
+We provide community inclusion events, recreation, and support groups in across Texas.
+If you are interested in starting a support group in your area or need more information, please email us at firstname.lastname@example.org.

 Our office is located at 300 E. Highland Mall Blvd., Suite 205, Austin, TX 78752.

 Office Visits: Please note that while we are often in the office during normal business hours, there are also many times when we are gone for part or all of the day at an offsite location doing training, advocacy work, or at education events.
 During inclement weather or depending on COVID-19 levels, we may be working remotely.